amanda1210/Bike_Sharing_Analysis/README.md

 - With plotting map about start station location and end station location, I found that the trip start station are centrated on San Francisco, Oakland and San Jose areas.
 That makes sense since the density of office buildings in these 3 area is very high.

+- For 18 ~ 35 and 36~ 55 age group for male are almost the same, the average duaration for each trip is 10.5 minutes.
+The highest average duration happens in the female in 56 ~ 75 age group.
+On average, in the same age group, female user usually spend 2 more minutes than male user.

 ### Conclusion and Recommendation